gristlabs/grist-help/help/raw-data.md

 ![Raw Data in Menu](images/raw-data-nav.png)

 Unlike other [pages](page-widgets.md), the layout in the raw data page cannot be customized.
 From the list of data tables, you can find the data table's name and id, and remove data.
-Not that removing a data table from this page *will* delete data and remove it from all pages.
+Note that removing a data table from this page *will* delete data and remove it from all pages.
 This is different from other pages where it is possible to remove a view of data and not delete the data itself.

 ![Raw Data List](images/raw-data-list.png)